Elementos de usinagem CNC: Dominando a velocidade de corte, Alimentar, Profundidade para precisão

 Perguntas frequentes

 No—operations have different requirements.
 Drilling needs slower speeds than milling (drills have smaller cutting edges that overheat faster).
-Por exemplo: Carbide drill on aluminum = 250 m/meu (vs..
+Por exemplo: Carbide drill on aluminum = 250 m/meu (contra.
 400 m/min for milling with the same tool).

 2. What happens if I set the tool feed too low?

-A too-low feed rate wastes time (Por exemplo, um 0.05 mm/rev feed on rough machining doubles the time) and can cause “rubbing” (the tool slides over the workpiece instead of cutting), which wears out the tool faster.
+A too-low feed rate wastes time (por exemplo, um 0.05 mm/rev feed on rough machining doubles the time) and can cause “rubbing” (the tool slides over the workpiece instead of cutting), which wears out the tool faster.
 Aim for the largest feed rate that keeps surface quality or efficiency on track.

 3. Do I need to adjust depth of cut for different tool types?

 Sim!
-Mills finais (used for milling) can handle larger depths than drills (used for holes).
+Fresas finais (used for milling) can handle larger depths than drills (used for holes).
 A 10mm end mill on aluminum can take an 8mm depth, but a 10mm drill should only take 2–3mm per pass (drills are less rigid and prone to breaking with large depths).

 Índice